-There’s a feeling that can’t be described when walking through the door of a curry house.
-The warm aroma of spices start to sing, encouraging you to fill your belly until it aches.
+There’s a special feeling that can’t quite be described when stepping into a curry house.
+The warm aroma of spices fills the air, promising comforting meals and flavourful experiences.

 What is Traditional Indian Food?